logo for better-photographs.com

 The term bridge can be interpreted as a step towards the serious enthusiast or professional camera which is the -

-DSLR (Digital Single Lens Reflex).
+DSLR (Digital Single Lens Reflex) & Micro Four Thirds.
 So named because in the days of film, an SLR camera enabled the photographer to view the subject via a mirror and a set of prisms through the same lens used for taking the photograph and could therefore see exactly what was "in the frame".

 This holds true for a DSLR camera although some of the most recent cameras do away with the mirror and prisms and present the subject in the viewfinder (or on the camera's screen) electronically.